Differential Characters of Drinfeld Modules and de Rham Cohomology: Notation

 Do note that the identity map on $\hA$ does indeed lift the $\xqb$-power Frobenius on $\hA/\hat{\mfrak{p}}$.

-Also note that not all rings $R$ admit such a Frobenius lift; so the existence of $\phi$ does place a restriction on $R$.
-For our main results, $R$ will in the end be a discrete valuation ring, most importantly the completion of the maximal unramified extension of $\hA$.
+For our main results, $R$ will in the end be a discrete valuation ring, most importantly the completion $\bar{\bF}_q[[\pi]]$ of the maximal unramified extension of $\hA$, where $\phi$ satisfies $\phi(c)=c^\xqb$ for $c\in\bar{\bF}_q$ and $\phi(\pi)=\pi$.
 So the reader may assume this from the start.
+(Also note that not all rings $R$ admit such a Frobenius lift; so the existence of $\phi$ does place a restriction on $R$.)
 But some form of our results should hold in general, and with essentially the same proofs.
-This is of some interest, for instance when $R$ is the coordinate ring of the moduli space of Drinfeld modules of a given rank.
+This is of some interest, for instance when $R$ is the coordinate ring of the orindary locus of the moduli space of Drinfeld modules of a given rank.
+(For the representability of Drinfeld modular varieties, see Laumon's book~\cite{Laumon-book-vol1}, theorem 1.4.1.)
 With an eye to the future, we have not assumed that $R$ is a discrete valuation ring where it is easily avoided, in sections \ref{sec-witt-vectors}--\ref{sec-lateral}.

 Let $K$ denote $R[1/\pi]$, and for any $R$-module $M$ write $M_K=K\otimes_R M$.
 Finally, let $S$ denote $\Spf R$.